-Stage 1: Transportation Services - November 2013 Service Infrastructure Services Section (s) Transportation Title of the activity etc. Roads Development, Car Parking, Transport Strategy, Roads Policy and Asset Management Budget Aims of the activity The aim is to set out how Aberdeenshire Council as local authority works with partners to manage and improve transport provision for the general public, considering directly how the transport networks contribute to the delivery of wider strategic priorities as identified in a range of local, regional, national and, indeed, international, policies including Climate Change Action Plans, Transport Strategies and the Single Outcome Agreement as well as Aberdeenshire Council's Strategic Priorities.
+Stage 1: Transportation Services - December 2015 Service Infrastructure Services Section (s) Transportation Title of the activity etc. Transport Strategy, Planning and Management Aims of the activity The activity for 2016/17 will see savings of £84k made up from the removal of 30% of the budget allocation that is used for study work/staff resource on matters such as City Region Deal, PACE, Energetica Corridor Transport Study, Laurencekirk Grade Separated Junction, A96 Dualling, Banff Bridge Transport and Economic Impact Study and Kintore/Inverurie Rail projects.
+The aim is to set out how Aberdeenshire Council as local authority works with partners to manage and improve transport provision for the general public, considering directly how the transport networks contribute to the delivery of wider strategic priorities as identified in a range of local, regional, national and, indeed, international, policies including Climate Change Action Plans, Transport Strategies and the Single Outcome Agreement as well as Aberdeenshire Council's Strategic Priorities.
 Author(s) & Title(s) Head of Transportation

 Stage 2: List the evidence that has been used in this assessment.
-Internal data (customer satisfaction surveys; equality Aberdeenshire Council's Transportation Services have engaged with key stakeholders and the public using a variety of consultation methods.
-The following recent consultations provide an indication: monitoring data; customer complaints). • Aberdeenshire Walking and Cycling Strategy (2008): Aberdeenshire wide consultation on key walking and cycling issues; 650 responses Internal consultation with staff and other services affected. with 94% public responses and 6% official responses from organisations.
-The latter including agencies representing old and young people (e.g. The Boys Brigade as well as Over 50s groups). • Citizens Panel (2010): Citizens Panel survey with a comprehensive section on transport in Aberdeenshire; 650 responses.
+Internal data Aberdeenshire Council's Transportation Services have engaged with (customer satisfaction key stakeholders and the public using a variety of consultation surveys; equality methods.
+The following recent consultations provide an indication: monitoring data; customer complaints).
+Aberdeenshire Walking and Cycling Strategy (2008): Aberdeenshire wide consultation on key walking and cycling issues; Internal consultation 650 responses with 94% public responses and 6% official responses with staff and other from organisations.
+The latter including agencies representing old services affected. and young people (e.g. The Boys Brigade as well as Over 50s groups).